ADHD Burnout in Mothers: Signs, Causes and Recovery

 What is the difference between ADHD mum burnout and regular exhaustion?

 Regular new-parent exhaustion improves with rest.
-ADHD burnout does not, because the issue is not a lack of sleep alone — it is a collapse in the brain's capacity to regulate attention, emotion, and sensory input.
+Burnout does not, because the issue is not a lack of sleep alone — it is a collapse in the brain’s capacity to regulate attention, emotion, and sensory input.
 Rest helps, but it is not sufficient on its own.
 Recovery requires reducing the demands on the systems that are depleted: sensory load, decision-making, masking, and emotional labour.

 Do ADHD symptoms often intensify in motherhood?